MindTheSystem/mindthesystem/src/pages/blog/author/agnes-kwek.md

 seo:
   type: stackbit_page_meta
   title: Posts by Agnes Kwek
-  description: This is the author archive page
+  description: This is the author archive page of posts authored by Agnes Kwek
   extra:
     - name: 'og:type'
       value: website